Two Oceans Marathon History since 1970

 For the first time, the Expo was hosted at the inspirational Cape Town International Convention Centre, where runners and sports enthusiasts could experience the latest in sports equipment, fashion, nutrition and health.

-2013 marked the 14th year of the partnership with naming-rights sponsor Old Mutual, whose support has helped make this event one of the top marathons in the world, and new technical sponsor adidas signed a three-year deal.
+2013 marked the 14th year of the partnership with naming-rights sponsor Old Mutual, whose support helped make the event one of the top marathons in the world, and new technical sponsor adidas signed a three-year deal.

 Record-breaking Ultra entries and a hot and windy Race Day

-Lesotho runner, Lebenya Nkoka from team Maxed Elite, won the Old Mutual Two Oceans Ultra Marathon in a time of 03:09:52.
+Lesotho runner, Lebenya Nkoka from team Maxed Elite, won the Two Oceans Ultra Marathon in a time of 03:09:52.

 Second place went to veteran Hendrick Ramaala (Nedbank), who ran his first Two Oceans Ultra in a time of 03:11:33, while Masilo Matjiane from Lesotho crossed the finish line in 03:12:00, taking the third position.